nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 You will need a terminal program to login to Kupe:

-- Windows: MobaXterm, Windows 10 bash, Putty
+- Windows: MobaXterm, Windows 10 bash, or Putty
 - MacOS X: Terminal app, iTerm2
 - Linux: Terminal app, xterm